 Our afternoon program, which begins after a lengthy period of work and play in our full outdoor environment, is lead by art teacher Catie Hannigan.
 Children are offered a variety of art exploratory activities with many materials.

-We have a larger garden in the works in our front yard coming soon!
+We also have a large vegetable garden in the front yard for hands-on experiences throughout the year!

 At Tree of Life Montessori we cultivate Jewish values, Middot, through learning to live with one another peacefully and learning how to care for our classroom and our Earth.
 The Montessori Method offers many opportunities to practice Middot!
 For example: